[Editor’s Note: We would like to apologize for that last issue, but we won’t. We’d like to say it’ll never happen again, but hey…]

 Met Capt.
 (Exxon) Hazelwood's nephew in Woodland!
 We were playing frisbee golf and he was passed out under a tree when we first saw him.
 It wasn't until later that he introduced himself.

 This month's recipient of the coveted Reader of the Month Award is JEANNIE BROUNS of Lathrop.
-She has forever endeared herself to our staff (and insured plenty of ink in future newsletters) by actually sending us money ($25,000) to keep the newsletter going!
+She has forever endeared herself to our staff (and insured plenty of ink in future newsletters) by actually sending us money ($25,000) [we might have accidentally added three zeroes] to keep the newsletter going!
 We would like to encourage others to do the same.
 In fact, if we don't receive another $25,000 by next Tuesday, we're not sending out anymore newsletters!
 Direct deposit is available.